phanakata/tight-binding/README.md

 cd graphene_from_experimental_or_MD_data
 ```
 The Python notebook contains example how to use the package and explanations about the input parameters.

+This package is still under developement.
+More features will be added soon.

 ## Authors
 Paul Hanakata